-The Benefits of Caraway Oil and Peppermint Oil
+The Benefits of Caraway Oil and Peppermint Oil (primary component: l-Menthol)

-Caraway oil is intended to serve as a fundus relaxant.
+Caraway oil in combination with peppermint oil (primary component: l-Menthol) is intended to serve as a fundus relaxant as part of the gastro-duodenal reflex2.
 The fundus is the upper-most part of the stomach.
 It stores undigested food and gases that are released during digestion.
 In order to accommodate these materials, the fundus must adapt (relax).
-According to one study, impaired fundus accommodation was found in 40% of Functional Dyspepsia cases.2
+According to one study, impaired fundus accommodation was found in 40% of Functional Dyspepsia cases3.

 1 Thompson CJ, Ernst E. Systematic review: Herbal medicinal products for non-ulcer dyspepsia.
 Aliment Pharmacol Ther.
 2002; 16 (10): 1689–99. doi:10.1046/j.0269-2813.2002.01339.x.

 2 Goerg JK.
 Effect of peppermint oil and caraway oil on gastrointestinal motility in healthy volunteers: a pharmacodynamic study using simultaneous determination of gastric and gall-bladder emptying ad orocaecal transit time.
 Aliment Pharmacol Ther.
 2003 Feb;17(3):445-51.

 3 Kindt S, Tack J. Impaired gastric accommodation and its role in dyspepsia.
 Gut.
 2006 Dec; 55(12):1685-1691. doi:10.1136/gut.2005.085365.